MRDGH2821/Code-Dump/README.md

 # Code-Dump

-Here I have dumped all the codes which I copied from others, which I wrote myself etc etc.
+Here I have dumped all the codes which I which I wrote myself, copied from others etc. etc.